learn-co-curriculum/dsc-networks-recap/README.md

-# Networks - Recap
+# Graph Theory - Recap

 ## Introduction

-In this section you got to explore a new data structure: networks!
+In this section you explored a new data structure: networks!
 While network analysis is a deep topic with many additional topics to explore, you should have a good initial introduction and enough to conduct some preliminary analyses for social networks and building recommendation systems.

-## Objectives

-You will be able to:
-* Give an overview of techniques and terms for network data

 ## Networks

 You've seen that networks can represent a range of different underlying data.
-From directions, social networks and customer databases, networks are a wonderful way to represent the relationships between individuals.
+From directions, social networks, and customer databases, networks are a wonderful way to represent the relationships between individuals.
 They also make for some snazzy visuals!

 ## Paths